darasus/ai-blog/content/boyhood-is-a-coming-of-age-story-like-no-other.md

   extremely detailed look at the lives of a single family over a relatively long time period.
 The film is extremely detailed, allowing viewers to see the seemingly unimportant moments that add up to form a childhood.
+intro: >-
+  The coming-of-age trope is one of the most frequently used narrative devices in modern film.
+From "Stand by Me" to "Superbad," there are countless stories about adolescents transitioning from innocent children into independent adults.
+However, it is almost unheard of for a film to capture the nuances and absurdities of growing up as effectively as Richard Linklater’s “Boyhood.”
+The movie documents 12 years in the life of Mason (played by Ellar Coltrane) and his family through a series of carefully crafted vignettes that document the everyday minutiae of life without being cliché or cloying.

+  Like so many movies about kids growing up, "Boyhood" begins with young Mason being uprooted from his home in Texas and forced to migrate to new cities as he grows older.
+What makes this movie unique, however, is that all these major events occur over an 11-year period while Linklater was filming with the same actors at different points in their lives.
+The result is something like a documentary on human development — funny, sad, awkward, and everything in between — presented through the lens of an intimate cinematic experience.
 ---

 ## A coming-of-age story told from the inside out